Smile! Coo! Chase! Share! Laugh!

 If we are building something together, all the pieces are mine.

 If it looks like mine, it is mine.”

 So how do we fairly teach sharing in a large-group setting?
-For some activities like scarves and egg shakers, each child receives their own item.
-They can choose which one they want, they can trade with people around them, but ultimately they have something that for a few minutes they “own”.
+Each child receives their own item for activities like scarves and egg shakers.
+They can choose which one they want and trade with people around them, but ultimately they have something that, for a few minutes, they “own.”

-For other activities, like free instrument exploration, the children start to learn how to be a part of this new sharing dynamic.
+For other activities, like free instrument exploration, the children start learning to be a part of this new sharing dynamic.
 Some will jump right into the buckets looking for the most interesting item.
 Others wait and enter more slowly/carefully to find what they are looking for.
-And almost always, the same toy will be found by more than one child.
+And almost always, the same toy will be seen by more than one child.

 Usually, this resolves itself pretty quickly as we have lots of fun things to explore, but acknowledging your little one’s feelings at the moment is super important for their own social/emotional growth.

 Saying things like, “I know you really wanted the blue maraca that someone else is using.
 I can see that makes you feel sad.
 I’m sorry that you feel sad.
 Would you like to find another blue toy or another colored maraca to play with?”
 And most times, that is all they need to hear to feel understood, reassured, and ready to play again!

 One of the socialization aspects I love seeing in Zumbini® is how children learn not only from each other but from new adults too.
 They see new mommies, daddies, grandmas, uncles, etc. Some look the same; many look different from the family members they know.